mohanrobotics/models/README.md

 ###### Step2:
  LabelImg is used to annotate the image.
 LabelImg can be installed using 'https://github.com/tzutalin/labelImg'.
 Launch LabelImg and open the directory where we have placed the train and test images.
 First open the dir with train images.
 Click 'Create RectBox' and annotate the image and label them.
 Click 'save' which will save an .xml file for each image.
 Annotate the images in the 'test' folder as well.
 ###### Step3 :
- In the '/models/research/object_detection' directory, Launch the xml_to_csv.py which will generate the csv file for the train and test image in the 'data' folder.
+ Run xml_to_csv.py which will generate the csv file for the train and test image in the 'data' folder.
 ``` bash
 #/models/research/object_detection
 python xml_to_csv.py